Module guide

 This activates extra crate features for convenience that the crates themselves do not typically activate by default.

-This feature is enabled by rmx-profile-wasm.
+This feature is enabled by rmx-profile-portable.
 It does not typically need to be set manually.

-Similar to rmx-feature-more, but excludes features that are incompatible with WebAssembly targets, such as blocking I/O and threading.
+Similar to rmx-feature-more, but excludes features that are incompatible with portable targets, such as blocking I/O and threading.

 Enables derive macros of crates where it is optional, typically with a feature named "derive".